What to Do When Your Heater Won’t Turn Off!

 Turn Off the Power

-Thermostat seems to be working fine but your furnace still won't turn off?
-There are two spots you can shut off the power to your heating unit: at the breaker box and at its specific power switch.
+Thermostat seems to be working fine but your furnace still won’t shut off?
+There are two places you can shut off the power to your heating unit: at the breaker box and at its dedicated power switch.

-1. Go to your breaker box and locate the breaker marked "furnace."
+1. Head to your breaker box and find the breaker labeled “furnace.”
 Push the breaker switch to the right to cut power.

-2. Next, look for the specific power switch to your heating system.
-It looks like a light switch and is located on or close to your furnace.
-Move the switch down to shut off power.
+1. Next, look for the dedicated power switch to your heating system.
+It’s similar to a light switch and can be found on or near your furnace.
+Push the switch down to shut off power.

-If you had to switch off your system at the breaker, call us at 226-773-3357 for professional service, as you may need furnace repair.
+If you had to turn off your system at the breaker, call us at 226-773-3357 for professional service, as you may need furnace repair

 What Causes a Furnace to Keep Running?

-Sometimes correcting this problem can be as simple as replacing your air filter or changing thermostat settings.
-In other situations, you might want a professional when your heater won't turn off.
+Sometimes correcting this problem can be as simple as changing your air filter or changing thermostat settings.
+In other instances, you might want a professional when your heater won’t shut off.

 Fan Limit Switch Needs to Be Replaced

-The furnace fan limit switch regulates your furnace's blower motor.
-If the switch goes out, it might seem like your furnace running continuously, even though just the blower is running.
+The furnace fan limit switch regulates your furnace’s blower motor.
+If the switch goes bad, it might sound like your furnace running nonstop, even though just the blower is going.

-You might notice a furnace error code if there's an issue with the limit switch.
-Your furnace will communicate using a flashing red light on the front of your heating system.
+You might see a furnace error code if there’s a problem with the limit switch.
+Your furnace will speak through a blinking red light on the front of your heating system.

-Our Experts can identify and fix any issues you're having with your furnace blower motor.
-Often this can involve replacement parts, such as the control board, faulty wiring or the fan switch itself.
+Our Experts can identify and correct any problems you’re having with your furnace blower motor.
+Sometimes this can involve replacement parts, like the control board, faulty wiring or the fan switch itself.

-Like anything else in your home, your thermostat can break down as time passes and need to be replaced.
-If it's time for a new one, ask us about installing a smart thermostat.
+Like other things in your home, your thermostat can wear out over time and need to be replaced.
+If you’re due for a new one, ask us about getting a smart thermostat

-These thermostats make it simple to save energy, because they develop an energy-efficient heating and cooling schedule according to your preferences.
-Additionally, you'll be able to adjust and keep tabs on your thermostat from just about anyplace with your phone.
+These thermostats make it easy to save energy, since they create an energy-efficient heating and cooling schedule based on your needs.
+Additionally, you’ll be able to set and monitor your thermostat from just about anywhere with your phone.

 Air Ducts Are Leaking

 Your furnace relies on ductwork to distribute hot air to vents throughout your home.
-If your home or ductwork is older, your furnace might be running all the time since the ductwork is leaking hot air in the attic.
+If your home or ductwork is older, your furnace might be running constantly since the ductwork is leaking hot air in the attic.

-Diagnosing this leaky ductwork and other airflow problems can be tricky to troubleshoot on your own, since it's concealed behind walls and ceilings.
-Our Experts can help with diagnosing and taking care of any air duct repair service that you require.
+Identifying this leaky ductwork and other airflow problems can be challenging to resolve on your own, since it’s hidden behind walls and ceilings.
+Our Experts can help with identifying and taking care of any air duct repair service that you need.

 Rely on Our Experts for All Your Furnace Repair Needs

-Troubleshooting furnace issues can be inconvenient, particularly when it impacts your comfort, energy efficiency and heating bill.
-When it comes to furnaces, there's a reason why we say we're Experts in our industry.
+Troubleshooting furnace issues can be annoying, especially when it impacts your comfort, energy efficiency and heating bill.
+When it involves furnaces, there’s a reason why we say we’re Experts in our industry.
 You can rely on our ACE-certified technicians to solve your problem quickly and affordably.
-And what's even better, we stand behind our HVAC system repairs with a 100% satisfaction guarantee for one year.* Contact us at 226-773-3357 to schedule your appointment now.
+And what’s even better, we back our HVAC system repairs with a 100% satisfaction guarantee for one year.* Call us at 226-773-3357 to schedule your appointment now.